University of Central Florida (UCF)

-The department has openings for exceptional tenured or tenure-track faculty members, two in ECE as well as multiple in UCF's energy systems cluster.
+The department has openings for exceptional tenured or tenure-track faculty members, two in ECE plus another two in our new multi-disciplinary cluster.

 UCF offers a competitive salary and start-up package as well as generous benefits.
 New faculty members have graduate student support and significantly reduced teaching loads during their first two years of tenure-track employment.